 Please recognize Justice Chelameswar’s signal contribution to our democracy, take this opportunity to bring transparency to the judiciary and accept that mistakes may be made in all fields.
 A democracy providing an equitable and fair nation will evolove, not by having infallible public servants, but by devising institutional mechanisms which will correct the foibles of men.

-I beseech you Sir, for the sake of our nation let us restore it with your authority and wisdom.
+We have lost the balance of the checks and balances designed by our constitution.I beseech you Sir, for the sake of our nation let us restore it with your authority and wisdom.